koalaroo7/melHouse/README.md

 Most up to date (4 separate sections) - Master/branch houses 3/branch graphs/ branch HouseTestAndTrain - 31/10/18

 Added another section with Regression however, this time keeping building area, and year built.
-Due to NA values this causes a loss of additional rows, shrinking the dataset, but provides a stronger model - saved a branch - buildarea - 1/11/18
+Due to NA values this causes a loss of additional rows, shrinking the dataset, but provides a stronger model - saved as branch - buildArea - 1/11/18